 Learn more about the three types of practices in our database

 – initiatives that have been implemented by European TVET stakeholders *

 i-hubs Innovative Practices – initiatives based on the concept of innovation within the TVET institutional context *compiled in collaboration with i-hubs project partners

 Promising Practices – initiatives sourced from TVET stakeholders worldwide that have been implemented to address specific challenges

 Mozambique has long struggled to cope with youth unemployment.
-Recognizing that a cause of the high youth unemployment was a lack of skills among youth, in 2007, the umbrella organization Young Africa (YA) launched a technical and vocational training programme for disadvantaged youth.
-YA launched two training centres (YA centres) in Mozambique: in the cities of Beira and Dondo.
-Under the Young Africa franchise training system, local entrepreneurs practice their professions at the YA centres, and at the same time supervise and train students, for which students pay a small commitment fee.
-The local entrepreneurs rent from YA workshop space or land, classrooms, tools, equipment and the services of janitors and a receptionist.
+To address this issue, Young Africa (YA) launched a TVET programme for disadvantaged youth.
+Under the Young Africa franchise training system, local entrepreneurs practice their professions at the YA centres in Beira and Dondo, while at the same time supervising and training students who pay a small commitment fee.
+The local entrepreneurs rent from a YA workshop: space or land, classrooms, tools, equipment and the services of janitors and a receptionist.
 This income covers many of the centres’ costs.
-Students and local community members are supported in entrepreneurial efforts, which contribute to the local economy, so that the benefits of YA extend far beyond the walls of its centres.Futher references:
+Students and local community members are supported in entrepreneurial efforts, which contribute to the local economy and extend far beyond the walls of its centres.

 : UNESCO-UNEVOC does not endorse any of the practices included in this database and is not responsible for their management or implementation.